mantidproject/mantid/docs/source/algorithms/NormaliseSpectra-v1.rst

 Description
 -----------
-Algorithm designed to normalise all the spectra in the input workspace so that the maximum y value is 1.
+Algorithm designed to normalise all the spectra in the input workspace so that the value of the resulting data lies between 0 and 1.

 Usage
 -----